facebook/react-native-website/cndocs/optimizing-flatlist-configuration.md

 It is a `VirtualizedList` prop that can be passed through `FlatList`.
 This controls the amount of items rendered per batch, which is the next chunk of items rendered on every scroll.

-**Pros:** Setting a bigger number means less visual blank areas when scrolling (increases the fill rate).
+**好处：** Setting a bigger number means less visual blank areas when scrolling (increases the fill rate).

-**Cons:** More items per batch means longer periods of JavaScript execution potentially blocking other event processing, like presses, hurting responsiveness.
+**坏处：** More items per batch means longer periods of JavaScript execution potentially blocking other event processing, like presses, hurting responsiveness.

 ### updateCellsBatchingPeriod